NoUsername-Left/Curso2025-2026-ODKG/HandsOn/Group06/README.md

 ## Generate Full Dataset Locally

-**Note:** This repository contains only sample data (500 rows).
+**Note:** This repository contains only sample data.
 The full RDF datasets are ~5GB each and cannot be versioned in Git.
 To reproduce the complete datasets:

 ### 1. Download Raw Data
 Download GTFS data from [Mobility Database](https://mobilitydatabase.org/feeds/gtfs/mdb-2820) and extract the `.txt` files into: